delmaralmeida/Ruby-Exercises/Classes and Modules/README.md

 - This exercise returns information regarding a given brithdate
 - The program asks for an input of year, month and day to output some information
 - For the month input, a user can use a number or text.
 Ex: 01, 1, January.

+## Secure Radio
+**File:** `secure_radio.rb`
+- This exercise simulates an encoded audio stream by encoding a string sample
+- A new class, ShiftCipher, manages how to encode and decode a string
+- And another one, SecureRadio, inherits from Radio and 'plays' an encoded version of audio_stream
+- Running this program will display 3 encoded strings from AUDIO_SAMPLES